-Almost all movements in Aikido comes from the hips – something females do instinctively because their centre of gravity is usually lower than the males’.
-That’s a great advantage because, in Aikido, our aim is to blend with and move (awase) our partner with as efficiently as possible.
+Almost all movements in Aikido come from the hips – something females do instinctively because their centre of gravity is usually lower than the males’.
+That’s a great advantage because, in Aikido, our aim is to blend with and move (awase) our partner as efficiently as possible.
 You’ll hear Sensei Crom say “move efficiently because you’ll run out of steam quickly”.
 This is what makes Aikido unique in comparison to other martial arts that rely on force, power, and strength most of the time.

 Is There a Women’s Self Defence Class Near Me?